AdobeStock_165677765-1

-While fiber reinforced polymers (FRPs) make great building materials on their own, their use as reinforcements in combination with more traditional construction materials like wood and concrete is gaining a great deal of attention.
+While fiber-reinforced polymers (FRPs) make excellent building materials on their own, their use as reinforcements in combination with more traditional construction materials like wood and concrete is gaining significant attention.

-One factor driving the use of FRP is its ability to add strength and durability to environmentally friendly materials that might otherwise be unsuitable.
+One factor driving the use of FRP is its ability to enhance the strength and durability of environmentally friendly materials that might otherwise be unsuitable.
 Combining FRPs with traditional construction materials and even construction waste allows access to new hybrid products that offer superior physical performance and decreased environmental impact.

 About a quarter of all globally produced FRPs are used in construction, and for good reason.
-They exhibit excellent tensile strength, are resistant to heat- and humidity-induced deformation, offer robust chemical and weathering resistance, and require less heavy equipment than materials like steel or wood during transportation and storage.
+They exhibit excellent tensile strength, are resistant to heat- and humidity-induced deformation, offer robust chemical and weathering resistance, and require less heavy equipment during transportation and storage than materials like steel or wood.

 FRP and Recycled Concrete

 The demolition of old buildings and infrastructure is inevitable as our cities continue to grow, expand, renovate, and modernize.
-This process can have a substantial impact on the environment in terms of the amount of waste generated.
+This process can have a substantial impact on the environment by generating substantial amounts of waste.
 Finding ways to reuse and recycle construction and demolition waste is one of the most effective strategies for improving the environmental impact of demolition and construction.

-Recycled concrete aggregate (RCA) can be produced from waste generated during demolition and construction and can be used as an aggregate material in new concrete.
+Recycled concrete aggregate (RCA) can be produced from waste generated during demolition and construction and used as an aggregate in new concrete.
 Until recently, the use of RCA in structural applications has been limited due to problems with shrinkage, water absorption, reduced strength, modulus of elasticity, and durability.

-The mechanical performance of RCA-based concrete structural members can be as good or better than natural concrete when combined with FRP to form hybrid materials.
-The use of FRP in civil engineering applications is well established, especially in applications where preexisting buildings are retrofitted to enhance structural stability.
-By confining RCA-based concrete within FRP tubes, demolition waste can be converted to RCA as a means for reducing the environmental impact of waste disposal.
+The mechanical performance of RCA-based concrete structural members can be as good as, or even better than, that of natural concrete when combined with FRP to form hybrid materials.
+The use of FRP in civil engineering applications is well established, especially for retrofitting preexisting buildings to enhance structural stability.
+By confining RCA-based concrete within FRP tubes, demolition waste can be converted into RCA, thereby reducing the environmental impact of waste disposal.

 Recent developments have led to better seismic performance of FRP-confined RCA composites.
-Improved energy dissipation capacity, deformation capacity, suppression of buckling, and improved ductility can now be achieved by controlling parameters such as the thickness of the glass-fiber-reinforced polymer outer layer, the winding angle and direction of the glass fibers, and axial load ratio.
+Improved energy dissipation capacity, deformation capacity, buckling suppression, and ductility can now be achieved by controlling parameters such as the thickness of the glass-fiber-reinforced polymer outer layer, the winding angle and direction of the glass fibers, and the axial load ratio.

 Combining RCA with FRP based on glass or carbon fiber allows concrete construction and demolition waste that would otherwise be discarded to be reused in new building and infrastructure projects.
-This keeps the waste concrete out of the landfill and avoids the environmental impact of mining natural aggregate material for use in concrete production.
+This keeps waste concrete out of the landfill and avoids the environmental impact of mining natural aggregate for concrete production.

 FRP and Seawater/Sand Concrete

-By employing FRP, the corrosive effect of residual salt in SSC can be mitigated.
+Using FRP mitigates the corrosive effects of residual salt in SSC.
 Hybrid building materials based on FRP and SSC begin with a strategy similar to that of RCA.
 This approach employs a carbon steel tube wrapped with an outer layer of FRP.
 To avoid corrosion of the steel tube, an inner layer of FRP wrap is also employed.
 The outer FRP layer prevents corrosion and weathering of the steel tube’s outer surface, while the inner FRP liner prevents corrosion arising from the salt present in SSC.

-An effective FRP confinement strategy can lead to improved strength and ductility comparable to traditional concrete formulations.
+An effective FRP confinement strategy can yield strength and ductility comparable to those of traditional concrete formulations.
 FRP thus opens the door to new hybrid construction materials based on SSC that were previously out of reach.
-This minimizes the impact on the freshwater supply, decreases the environmental impact of river sand extraction, and allows for on-site production of hybrid construction materials in marine areas where no fresh water source is readily available.
+This minimizes the impact on the freshwater supply, decreases the environmental impact of river sand extraction, and allows for on-site production of hybrid construction materials in marine areas where no freshwater source is readily available.

 FRP and Wood

-Natural defects such as knots and cracks can have a significant negative impact on the mechanical properties of timber structural elements.
-These structures can be further deteriorated by aging and weathering over extended periods of time.
+Natural defects, such as knots and cracks, can significantly degrade the mechanical properties of timber structural elements.
+These structures can further deteriorate due to aging and weathering over extended periods.
 FRP can be used to control existing cracks and delay their propagation.
-FRP also allows aging timber structures to be repaired or rehabilitated to extend their useful lifetime.
-This is critical to the restoration of historical timber buildings as well as to create new, structurally sound modern buildings.
+FRP also allows aging timber structures to be repaired or rehabilitated, extending their useful lifespans.
+This is critical to the restoration of historical timber buildings as well as to the creation of new, structurally sound modern buildings.

 Recent studies show that FRP-reinforced wooden beams exhibit slower failure resulting from brittle fracture during bending.
 The bending resistance and maximum deflection can be enhanced by selecting FRP materials with a higher modulus of elasticity.